+The average cost of a batch feed garbage disposal is $100-$350 nationwide, depending on the size and model.
+They are safer to use than continuous feed disposals, but are not recommended for households that generate a lot of waste.
+Instead of a switch, the batch feed garbage disposal is activated by putting a stopper in the sink drain.
 Garbage disposals can be made of either aluminum or stainless steel.
 Aluminum is less expensive but more prone to leaking and corrosion.
-Stainless steelblades are also more durable.
-People with a septic system will need to check with the septic system installer or manufacturer to find out which garbage disposal models are compatible with the system.
+Stainless steel blades are also more durable.
+People with a septic system will need to check with the septic system installer or manufacturer to find out which garbage disposal models are compatible with their system.

-Most garbage disposal installers charge an hourly rate and can set up a garbage disposal in a couple of hours.
+On top of the cost of the actual disposal, most garbage disposal installers charge an hourly rate and can set up a garbage disposal in a couple of hours.
 Removing an old garbage disposal does take additional time, but all the necessary plumbing and electrical wiring will already be in place for installing the new one.
 The average cost of labor for a garbage disposal installer across the U.S. is $90; you are likely to spend between $55 and $145, depending on where you live and the specific project details.

 A garbage disposal needs electrical power and a switch to turn it on.
 If power is not readily accessible via an outlet, a switch is not conveniently located or a new circuit is required, an electrician will need to set up the wiring.
 Parts for this task are cheap, but hourly labor is relatively expensive.
 However, the job shouldn’t take more than an hour or two at most.
 In addition, a plumber may need install the correct sink drain before a garbage disposal installation; they also usually charge by the hour.